sigreen-nokia/remote-management-tsa/README.md

 #start the remote mamagement service for 24 hours, usually ran by the ops user
 python3 remote-mgmt-tsa.py --on

+#start the remote management service for the specified number of hours
+python3 remote-mgmt-tsa.py --on --timer-override 99

+#start the remote management service, run untill manually stopped with --off
+python3 remote-mgmt-tsa.py --on --timer-override 0

 #stop the remote mamagement service, usually ran by the ops user
 python3 remote-mgmt-tsa.py --off

-#start the remote management service for the specified number of hours
-python3 remote-mgmt-tsa.py --on --timer-override 99

 #remove the ops user
 python3 remote-mgmt-tsa.py --remove-ops-user